Great Vic Bike Ride

 Rest and lunch areas

-Stops along the way to have a breather, go to the toilet, top your drink bottle up or have lunch and snacks before carrying on.
+Stops along the way to have a breather, go to the toilet, top up your drink bottle and have lunch and snacks before carrying on.

 We have first aid at rest areas, campsites and out on the road to help you get from A to B.